hidlos/devenvtest/module1/README.md

-# devenvtest
+# devenvtest module1
-This is a project where we try to find a better build-test-deploy process
+This is a dependency of the project where we try to find a better build-test-deploy process